C. J. Spiller: 2012 season

 With Fred Jackson once again missing time due to injuries, Spiller took advantage of the opportunity to have a career year.

+In the Bills' 2012 regular season opener against the New York Jets, Spiller had 14 carries for 169 yards and a touchdown.
+In the following game against the Kansas City Chiefs, he had 15 carries for 123 rushing yards and two rushing touchdowns in the 35–17 victory.
 In Week 15 against the Seattle Seahawks, Spiller reached the 1,000 yards rushing mark for the first time in his NFL career.
-He also only needed 154 carries to reach the mark - the fewest carries to 1,000 yards since Chicago Bears running back Beattie Feathers in 1934.
-Spiller rushed for 1,244 yards on only 207 carries and scored 6 touchdowns; his (6.009) yards per carry average (YPC) was second to Adrian Peterson's (6.025).
+He accomplished the feat in 154 carries to reach the mark – the fewest carries to 1,000 yards since Chicago Bears running back Beattie Feathers in 1934.
+In the following game, against the Miami Dolphins, he had 22 carries for 138 rushing yards.

+Spiller rushed for 1,244 yards on only 207 carries and scored six touchdowns; his (6.009) yards per carry average (YPC) was second among running backs to Adrian Peterson's (6.025).
 He also caught 43 passes for 459 yards with two receiving touchdowns.
 Spiller was also elected to be in the Pro Bowl as an alternate for Baltimore Ravens running back Ray Rice, who participated in the Super Bowl.

 2013 season

-On August 27, 2013, Spiller took temporary leave from active status with the Bills to be with his family after the murder–suicide by his step-grandfather Hubert Allen, Jr. In 2013, Spiller rushed for 933 yards with 185 receiving yards in 15 games (10 starts).
+On August 27, 2013, Spiller took temporary leave from active status with the Bills to be with his family after the murder–suicide by his step-grandfather Hubert Allen Jr.

+In Week 13 against the Atlanta Falcons, Spiller had 15 carries for 149 rushing yards and one rushing touchdown.
+He had three games going over the 100-yard mark on the season.
+In the 2013 season, Spiller rushed 202 times for 933 yards and had 33 receptions for 185 receiving yards in 15 games (10 starts).